 John Hood is president of the John William Pope Foundation, a Raleigh-based grantmaker that supports public policy organizations, educational institutions, arts and cultural programs, and humanitarian relief in North Carolina and beyond.

 Since 1986, Hood has written a syndicated column on politics and public policy for North Carolina newspapers.
-It currently appears regularly in the Winston-Salem Journal, Greensboro News & Record, Asheville Citizen-Times, Wilmington Star-News, and newspapers in 70 other communities.
-Hood serves as a weekly panelist on “NC SPIN,” a political talk show broadcast statewide on both UNC-TV and commercial radio stations, and teaches at Duke University’s Sanford School of Public Policy.
+It currently appears regularly in the Winston-Salem Journal, Greensboro News & Record, Asheville Citizen-Times, Wilmington Star-News, and newspapers in 50 other communities.
+Hood is a frequent commentator for radio and television stations and teaches at Duke University’s Sanford School of Public Policy.

-Hood is the author of seven books.
-The most recent one is Catalyst: Jim Martin and the Rise of North Carolina Republicans (2015).
-Hood’s other books include Our Best Foot Forward: An Investment Plan for North Carolina’s Economic Recovery (2012), Selling the Dream: Why Advertising is Good Business (2005), Investor Politics (2001), The Heroic Enterprise: Business and the Common Good (1996), and two volumes of family history.
+Hood is the author of eight books, the latest of which is a Revolutionary War-themed historical-fantasy novel entitled Mountain Folk (2021).
+Hood’s other books include Catalyst: Jim Martin and the Rise of North Carolina Republicans (2015), Our Best Foot Forward: An Investment Plan for North Carolina’s Economic Recovery (2012), Selling the Dream: Why Advertising is Good Business (2005), Investor Politics (2001), The Heroic Enterprise: Business and the Common Good (1996), and two volumes of family history.

 Hood received his B.A. in journalism from the University of North Carolina at Chapel Hill.
 He earned a M.A. in liberal studies and a graduate certificate in nonprofit management from UNC-Greensboro.
 Hood currently serves on the UNC-Chapel Hill Board of Visitors.
 He is a Mecklenburg County native and currently resides in Wake County with his wife, two sons, and a stepdaughter.